 The Science Behind Weight Loss

 Weight loss is all about energy balance.
-When you burn more calories than you eat, your body uses stored fat.
+Your body uses the fat it stores when more calories are burned than those eaten.
 Your metabolism, which turns food into energy, is crucial.
-Things like age, muscle, and how active you are affect your metabolism.
+Your muscle mass, age, and activity level impact your metabolism.

-The CDC says even small changes in what you eat and how much you move can make a big difference over time.
+According to the CDC, even a small change in what you eat and how much you move makes a difference in the long run (and in the short run).

 Caloric Deficit Explained